TotalTaxAmount/nix/README.md

 This is my nixos config, its changing all the time and is probaly not stable.

+**WARNING**: Dont try and use this right now.
+Everything has not been ported and doesnt work right.

 **DE** - Hyprland\
 **Terminal** - Alacritty (with tmux)\
 **Theme** - Kinda Nordic\